 11am; check in is 3pm.

 Double rooms from £284.68 (€323), including tax at 13 per cent.
 Please note the hotel charges an additional government tax of €4.00 per room per night on check-out.

 Rates include an all-out American-style breakfast – choose from eggs any way, pancakes, pastries and fruits.

 An all-star team of Divercity Architects, MplusM, Eleftheria Deco and Doxiadis+ drew inspiration from the island’s topography and blended crisp textures with a colour palette inspired by the soft hues of Santorini’s Akrotiri murals.

 Noūs is closed for winter from December through to May every year.

 At the hotel

-Two restaurants, two bars, vitamin health bar, spa with five treatment rooms, two pools, tennis courts, alfresco yoga area, fitness room, gardens and on-site parking.
+Two restaurants, two bars, vitamin health bar, spa with five treatment rooms, two pools, alfresco yoga area, fitness room, gardens and on-site parking.
 In rooms: WiFi, Smart TV, Nespresso machine, tea-making facilities, 24-hour room service, Korres bath products

 Our favourite rooms